IngJavRod/IngJavRod/README.md

 ### 👋 Hi!
-I'm a Mechatronics Engineer who loves solving problems with code, circuits and a bit of coffee.
+I'm an Engineer who loves solving problems with code, circuits, and a bit of coffee.

 I’m passionate about building things that actually *work* — from automated access systems and writing code to configuring networks and creating tools that make sense of data.